Killing of Abu Bakar Siddique: Protests

 Abu Bakar’s death sparked intense protests and agitation among general students at DU.
 Outraged students vandalized the proctor’s office and marched on campus.
 They blamed the Bangladesh Chhatra League for the murder.
-In 2019, after the verdict was made public, DU Vice-Chancellor Md.
-Akhtaruzzaman said that the university would take all necessary steps to ensure justice.
+In 2019, after the verdict was made public, DU Vice-Chancellor Mohammed Akhtaruzzaman said that the university would take all necessary steps to ensure justice.

 Former Law Minister Shafique Ahmed said that it is the police’s responsibility to bring Abu Bakar’s killers to justice.
 It is the prosecution’s responsibility to prove the allegations in court.
 If the verdict shows any negligence in the investigation, then the concerned police officers should be held accountable.

 Supreme Court lawyer Jyotirmoy Barua said, “The state prosecutor failed seriously in carrying out his duty.
 This public prosecutor must be held accountable.
 He should have appealed against the verdict in the High Court within the required time, but he did not.”

 On September 11, 2024, Abu Bakar Smriti Sangsad organized a human chain with his family members.
 Under the banner of students, teachers, and the public, they demanded a retrial of the murder case.